Chattahoochee Indian Heritage Association

 The records of the two organizations are filed together and arranged in three series:

-Series 1 - the Board of Directors (BoD) which includes the incorporation papers, by-laws, and meeting records, which could include agendas, minutes, and reports to the Board;
+Series 1 – Board of Directors (BoD) which includes the incorporation papers, by-laws, and meeting records, which could include agendas, minutes, and reports to the Board

 Custodial History

-These collection was donated to the CSU Archives in 2014 by the Association.
+This collection was donated by the Association to the CSU Archives in two parts.
+The first was in 2014 and the second in 2025.

 Repository Details